Next Lesson - Gram Staining and Infection Investigations

 Primary and secondary immune antibody-based response

 The primary response is your body’s first response to a new pathogen that it has never encountered before.
-All that was mentioned above, with different cells needing to be activated, takes time so the virus is relatively untested against invading all the cells.
 The primary antibody produced against this response is IgM, which is less specific than an IgG reaction.
 It takes around 5-10 days for a peak primary immune response to be mounted, which is slow.

 On the second exposure to the same pathogen, the secondary immune response is activated.
-This is primarily IgG and takes less time - usually 3-5 days to reach peak.
+This is primarily IgG based and takes less time - usually 3-5 days to reach peak.
 This is a much faster and stronger response which also lasts longer than the primary immune response with IgM.
-These things combined with IgG’s high affinity for the pathogen, as the microbes enter the body you are already fighting away and preventing them from overwhelming your immune system (which is why subsequent infections as asymptomatic).
-This is also the basis behind vaccines and is illustrated in the picture below:
+This is also the basis behind vaccines where the initial exposure is to an antigen or an attenuated or dead pathogen so that the memory can be built allowing for a secondary immune response to be mounted immediately when the pathogen is first naturally encountered.
+This is beneficial as some diseases e.g. Polio cause death and disability even after one exposure.
+The use of vaccines means that this unneeded suffering is not required to build up a secondary response.

 Figure: Shows the response of the adaptive immune system to a standard infection.
 The primary response on first exposure will be mainly IgM mediated.
 The secondary response on second exposure will be IgG (memory cells) as these activate more quickly than IgM.
 You will still get an IgM response in the secondary immune response.